 In Zimbabwe, boys are offered boxing instead of despair

+Zimbabwean boys as young as 10 hurry every weekend to a boxing ring whose nickname, Wafa Wafa, in the loc... .
 In this Saturday, Feb.
-12, 2017 photo, a young boy is knocked out during a boxing match in Chitungwiza, Zimbabwe.
+12, 2017 photo, young boys fight in a boxing ring in Chitungwiza, Zimbabwe.

 Comments